jarden-digital/react-native-pincode/README.md

 **IMPORTANT:**
 _If you decide not to use `Keychain/Keystore`, you will have to provide a **`storePin`** property to the `PINCode` component._

+The library uses the `Vibration` from [React Native](https://facebook.github.io/react-native/docs/vibration).
+_Please note that on Android it requires the Vibrate permission as stated in the doc. (add <uses-permission android:name="android.permission.VIBRATE"/> to AndroidManifest.xml)_

 ## Demo

 ![choose-confirm](https://user-images.githubusercontent.com/10620919/37805052-bdefa610-2e9c-11e8-8290-fe2d695020a5.gif)   ![enter-locked](https://user-images.githubusercontent.com/10620919/37805092-f443c8fe-2e9c-11e8-9524-1e0b6a93fc78.gif)